Ivo-Balbaert/The_Way_to_Mojo/book/13_Traits.md

 This makes it possible to write generic functions, which can take traits as arguments, so these functions accept all struct types that implement these traits!
 That way we can write one generic function that depends on the trait, rather than a lot of overloads for individual types.

 A trait is an abstract type that cannot be instantiated.
 A concrete type (a struct or class) must implement the method(s) of the trait.
+> Traits are also types!

 Traits also bring more structure to the type-hierarchy (!!).
 With traits you can also write generic types (example !!).